anemoi-hash/anemoi-rust/README.md

 By default, all instantiations are available, as well as the Rust standard library.
 To compile for a no-std environment like WASM, one can turn off the `std` feature by adding `--no-default-features` when compiling.
 This will require to manually specify which instantiation we want to access, with which security level.
-For instance, to use instances of Anemoi over the BLS12-381 base field without `std`, with 128 bits security level, one could compile with `cargo build --no-default-features --features bls381,128_bits`.
+For instance, to use instances of Anemoi over the BLS12-381 base field without `std` with 128 bits security level, one could compile with `cargo build --no-default-features --features bls381`.

 ## Performances